EugenMayer/helm-charts/charts/postgres-pgdump-backup/README.md

 ## Helm values

 Hopefully most of them are self-explaining.
-You might habe a look on `configmaps.yaml` to understand, what values are mapped in which [environment variables of the actual image](https://github.com/prodrigestivill/docker-postgres-backup-local#environment-variables=)
+You might have a look on `configmaps.yaml` to understand, what values are mapped in which [environment variables of the actual image](https://github.com/prodrigestivill/docker-postgres-backup-local#environment-variables=)

 If any values are unclear, open an issue or a PR explaining those.
 Happy to include docs here for anything needed.